pezbetta/CocoListSkill/README.md

 # CocoListSkill

-## :warning: The code doesn't work anymore because Alexa now requires Account Liking for List Skills. :warning:
+## :warning: Update 04/08/2023 There is a new additional step to make this work.
+Check Account Linking section.

 ## How it works?